 Tesla cars are cool to be sure, but they are not the only electric drive cars available.
 There are dozens of others.
 For example, the underpowered and not very cool all-electric Nissan Leaf was available to the public well before the Tesla Model S, but it didn’t matter.
-The Leaf, however green and inexpensive it was for such an early entrant in the EV derby was deemed too lame looking and not cool by car buyers and proved to be a non-factor in electric vehicle sales.
+The Leaf, however green and inexpensive it was for such an early entrant in the EV derby, was deemed too lame looking and just not cool enough by car buyers and proved to be a near non-factor in electric vehicle sales.
 Style is important.
 Teslas have tons of style.
 Leafs?
 Not much in the style department.
 It appears it’s not just the green appeal of EVs that’s driving Tesla’s stock price, it’s clearly the stylish cult of Elon Musk and its associated cool factor.

 And then there is TikTok, the short form video app that has become an immense global sensation of late, especially with the under thirty age demographic.
 TikTok is owned by Byte-Dance, a Chinese owned company with close ties to the PRC’s controlling Communist Party, and has been accused of gathering sensitive personal data from Americans and others throughout the world.
 TikTok is considered a potential major security risk by US defense and intelligence officials, and has been banned outright in India for the same reasons.
 Does TikTok’s security risk really matter to the public or stock players?
 Of course not.
 What matters is that hundreds of millions of people think TikTok is really cool.
 TikTok is now being forced by the Trump administration to sell its American operations to a US based company.
 Its value has been estimated at a cool $80Bn or more.